 - Assets put into a properly funded trust

-- Durable Powers of Attorney: A financial power of attorney allows an individual to name a trusted person to handle all business affairs, including financial decisions should they become incapacitated.
-A medical power of attorney gives authorization to make health care decisions if the individual is unable to do so.
+- Durable Powers of Attorney: Now that you know a little bit about what estate planning is, we’ll move on to discussing the person who puts this plan into action.
+A financial power of attorney allows an individual to name a trusted person to handle all business affairs, including financial decisions should they become incapacitated.
+A medical power of attorney gives the authorization to make health care decisions if the individual is unable to do so.
 Because health care decisions are more of a personal matter, a close family member or friend is the typical choice to serve as a health care power of attorney.

-- Revocable Living Trusts: A revocable living trust is a legal document that covers your assets when you are alive and well but also after you die.
-One of the main reasons people use a revocable living trust in lieu of a Will in their estate plan is to avoid the court system.
+- Revocable Living Trusts: When learning about what estate planning is, fewer people know about this last kind of document.
+However, it can be just as important as the other three.
+A revocable living trust is a legal document that covers your assets when you are alive and well but also after you die.
+One of the main reasons people use a revocable living trust in lieu of a Will in their family estate planning is to avoid the court system.
 Instead of going through the probate process, your estate assets are directly transferred to your beneficiaries specified in the trust agreement upon passing.
 This is particularly appealing to those individuals who value privacy.
 On the other hand, there usually is more work and costs associated with setting up and re-titling assets into a revocable living trust.
 It is a tradeoff that must be considered based on your preferences and needs.

-If you die without a will, you are said to have died intestate.
+Even if you know the estate planning 101 basics, that doesn’t guarantee that your wishes are fulfilled until you go through the process with an attorney.
+If you die without taking care of family estate planning, you are said to have died intestate.
 Texas law will then dictate how your probate property will be distributed, and the rules for distribution are not quite as straightforward as you would think.

-Furthermore, having an estate settled in probate court creates additional cost to the estate and can also be a time-consuming and stressful process during an already fragile time.
-Because of this, a Last Will and Testament is essential, even for estates that seem straightforward or have few assets.
+Furthermore, having an estate settled in probate court creates an additional cost to the estate and can also be a time-consuming and stressful process during an already fragile time.
+Because of this, completing your family estate planning with a Last Will and Testament is essential, even for estates that seem straightforward or have few assets.